siffiejoe/prg-lr4win/readme.txt

 Lua modules, and `...\3rdparty\lib\5.x` for compiled C modules into the mentioned search paths.
 If a compiled C module depends on an external DLL, you can put this DLL into `...\3rdparty\lib`.

-###     ... install libraries and include files for C modules?     ###

-If you have selected the experimental NuGet feature during installation of "LuaRocks 4 Windows", you can install some native packages from the NuGet repository.
-E.g.:

-    nuget install expat
-    luarocks-5.2 install luaexpat

-First you will need to install some additional rocks for the postprocessing of the NuGet packages -- calling `nuget` should tell you which ones.
-The postprocessing will copy include files from the installed packages to `...\nu\include` and DLLs to `...\nu\lib` where LuaRocks can find them.
-The installed packages are stored in `...\nu\packages` (in case you need additional files, e.g. import libraries or documentation).

-If you didn't enable the experimental NuGet feature, or if the desired library is not in the NuGet gallery, you have to install the DLLs and header files by hand.
-Use the `...\3rdparty\lib` and `...\3rdparty\include` directories for that.

 ##                             Have fun!                            ##